2007 B.S. Psychology, Indiana University

 Harley Layman, BA

-Harley is a first-year clinical psychology graduate student.
+Harley is a second-year clinical psychology graduate student.
 Her research interests include investigating the relationship between mental and physical factors related to obesity.
 Specifically, she is interested in examining how different eating and exercise behaviors, as well as psychological factors, influence obesity and other body image factors.
 In her spare time, Harley enjoys exploring outside and being active, going for walks with her golden doodle, Winston, or binge watching Friends, Shameless, and The Bachelor

 Our team of motivated and high-achieving undergraduate students make the REACH Lab research come to life while they receive valuable training experiences to help them succeed in fields like psychology, medicine, public health, nursing, counseling, etc.